The Romance of Rosy Ridge: Plot

-Henry Carson, a schoolteacher before the Civil War, shows up in a rural region of the Missouri hills.
-He spends the night with a family consisting of Gill MacBean, his wife Sairy, and two of their children, young woman Lissy Anne and youngster Andrew.
-Another son, Ben, had run off to fight in the war; the family's hope that he will someday return is gradually waning.
+Months after the end of the Civil War, Henry Carson, a schoolteacher before the war, walks through a rural region of the Missouri hills.
+He spends the night with the MacBean family: farmer Gill, his wife Sairy, and two of their children, young woman Lissy Anne and youngster Andrew.
+Another son, Ben, had run off to fight in the war; the family's hope that he is alive and will someday return is gradually waning.

 Gill does not welcome the stranger, unsure of his allegiance, but the others like the good-natured young man, especially Lissy Anne.
 Henry offers to help with the farming; the MacBeans desperately need more hands, but Gill remains very suspicious of his motives.
-A band had been burning the barns of those still loyal to the defeated Confederacy; the MacBeans had been the latest victims.
+Rival bands are burning the barns of those who supported the wrong (in their eyes) side; the MacBeans are the latest victims.
 Henry, however, proves to be a hard worker.

 When storekeeper and unofficial banker Cal Baggett visits the family to ask about repayment of a loan, Henry talks him into hosting a "play party", inviting everyone, regardless of affiliation, to help heal the rift in the community.
 Gill is strongly opposed to it, but Henry tricks him into bringing his family.

 At first, the two groups do not mix, but Sairy talks Northern sympathizer Dan Yeary into dancing with her, breaking the ice.
 Soon, everyone is having a very good time.
 However, an argument breaks out about the playing of a tune associated with the North.
 To forestall a fight, Cal calls for a vote.
 Unfortunately, it is a tie.
 Gill calls upon Henry to cast the deciding vote.
 Henry is finally forced to reveal that he fought for the Union.
 After that, the party quickly breaks up, much to the secret delight of John Dessark and his son Badge.